 A piezoelectric transducer is based on the principle of the piezoelectric effect.
 The word piezoelectric is derived from the Greek word piezen, which means to squeeze or press.
 The piezoelectric effect states that when mechanical stress or forces are applied on quartz crystal, produce electrical charges on the quartz crystal surface.
 The piezoelectric effect is discovered by Pierre and Jacques Curie.
 The rate of charge produced will be proportional to the rate of change of mechanical stress applied to it.
 Higher will be stress higher will be voltage.

-One of the unique characteristics of piezoelectric effect is that it is reversible means when voltage is applied to them, they tend to change dimension along certain plane i.e quartz crystal structure is placed into an electric field, it will deform quartz crystal by amount proportional to strength of electric field.
-If same structure is placed into an electric field with direction of field reversed, the deformation will be opposite.
+One of the unique characteristics of the piezoelectric effect is that it is reversible means when voltage is applied to them, they tend to change dimension along with certain plane i.e quartz crystal structure is placed into an electric field, it will deform quartz crystal by an amount proportional to the strength of the electric field.
+If the same structure is placed into an electric field with the direction of field reversed, the deformation will be the opposite.

-Quartz crystal becomes longer due to electric field applied
+Quartz crystal becomes longer due to the electric field applied

-Quartz crystal becomes shorter due to electric field applied in reversed direction.
+Quartz crystal becomes shorter due to the electric field applied in a reversed direction.

-It is self-generating transducer.
-It does not require electric voltage source for operation.
-The electric voltage produced by piezoelectric transduce is linearly varies to applied stress or force.
+It is a self-generating transducer.
+It does not require an electric voltage source for operation.
+The electric voltage produced by the piezoelectric transducer is linearly varied to applied stress or force.

-Piezoelectric transducer has high sensitivity.
-So, it acts as sensor and used in accelero meter due to its excellent frequency of response.
-The piezoelectric effect is used in many application that involve production and detection of sound, electronic frequency generation.
-It acts as ignition source for cigarette lighter and used in sonar, microphone, force, pressure and displacement measurement
+The piezoelectric transducer has high sensitivity.
+So, it acts as a sensor and used in accelerometer due to its excellent frequency of response.
+The piezoelectric effect is used in many applications that involve the production and detection of sound, electronic frequency generation.
+It acts as an ignition source for cigarette lighter and used in sonar, microphone, force, pressure, and displacement measurement

 Application of Piezoelectric Materials